Royal-Navy/design-system/packages/docs-site/src/library/pages/components/phase-banner.md

 <Tab title="Design">

-  ## Design
-  Introduction to the design section.

   ### Anatomy
   The Anatomy is the breakdown of the component.

-  [ Image breaking down the component’s anatomy ]

   Each part of the component in the image should be labelled with a number.
 Underneath, create a list of each of the labeled items, explaining what they are.
 This list should also indicate to the reader whenever an item is an optional include.